Local festivals and committees

 The Skateboard Mag

-At Nike I curated art shows that were presented by their Nike 6.0 division involving young, up and coming artists.
-I also worked on grassroots arts initiatives, serving as a liaison between artists and the in-house design team on collaborative projects.
+Curated art exhibitions that were presented by their Nike 6.0 division involving young, up and coming artists.
+Also worked on grassroots arts initiatives, serving as a liaison between artists and the in-house design team on collaborative projects.

-I founded, developed, and recruited contributors for this collective and group blog that had 130+ action sports creatives on the roster and which granted an annual "Honorary Professional Skateboarder" degree as a sort of lifetime achievement award in the skateboard industry.
+Collective and group blog with 130+ action sports creatives on the roster and which granted an annual "Honorary Professional Skateboarder" degree as a sort of lifetime achievement award in the skateboard industry.

-Members included my peers Geoff McFetridge, Michael Leon, Thomas Campbell, James Arizumi, Don Pendleton, Angela Boatwright, Kevin Lyons, Grant Brittain and many others.
+Members included Geoff McFetridge, Michael Leon, Thomas Campbell, James Arizumi, Don Pendleton, Angela Boatwright, Kevin Lyons, Grant Brittain and many others.

-I founded this t-shirt company which sold at Colette, Active Ride Shop and Urban Outfitters.
-We produced artist series t-shirts much like Threadless does, only they came in after us with a much better business model (and I actually curated a series for their Select Series).
+T-shirt company which sold at Colette, Active Ride Shop and Urban Outfitters.
+We produced artist series t-shirts much like Threadless does, only they came in after us with a much better business model.
+After we shut it down I curated a series of t-shirts for Threadless Select.

 I facilitated the development of a web presence Giant's companies Element Skateboards, 411 Video Magazine, ON Video, and Black Label Skateboards.
 The 411 website did upwards of $250,000 in online sales in the first year, mostly on VHS, which I now find hilarious.

-I was the skateboarding editor of this San Clemente and San Francisco based web portal concerning skateboarding, surfing and snowboarding.
-It launched as the dot com bubble was at it's peak, then abruptly burst amongst many others less than a year later.
+San Clemente and San Francisco based web portal concerning skateboarding, surfing and snowboarding.
+It launched as the dot com bubble was at its peak, then abruptly burst amongst many others less than a year later.